 It may be mentioned that the body of a deceased person can be released only to a funeral home if the death occurs in a hospital.
 If the person dies at home, the relatives should call a funeral home and follow its advice in respect of reporting the death to the proper authorities as well as the transportation of the body to the funeral home for its final preparation.

-The following is a step-by-step description of the procedure for Ghusl:
+The following is a step-by-step description of the procedure for Ghusl in Islam:

 (1) Place the body of the deceased on a table for ease of access during washing.
 Funeral homes usually provide a table washed and disinfected according to industry standards and state regulations.
 If in doubt, wash the table thoroughly with warm water and disinfectant soap before use.